-Today I sing, I sing in honour for my mom.
-16 17 I dance from the strength she gives me.
-It's hard to find out that somebody like her had gone, not knowing anything 18 about her, only bits and pieces of her life.
-It gives me 19 strength, and I think that the old people that helped us 20 21 all our lives, without them, who knows where we would be?
-22 I would also give thanks to the people that are behind this today.
-I give thanks to the people that 23 24 still tell the stories of our mother, the people that actually knew her personally and still talk about her 25 today, because they see the resemblance in us.
-1 There is so much hurt.
+16 Today I sing, I sing in honour for my mom.
+I dance from the strength she gives me.
+It's hard to find 17 out that somebody like her had gone, not knowing anything 18 about her, only bits and pieces of her life.
+It gives me 19 strength, and I think that the old people that helped us 20 all our lives, without them, who knows where we would be?
+21 22 I would also give thanks to the people that are behind this today.
+I give thanks to the people that 23 24 still tell the stories of our mother, the people that actually knew her personally and still talk about her

+1 today, because they see the resemblance in us.
+There is so much hurt.
 There is so much 2 3 unanswered questions.
-There is so much mixed feelings in 4 our family today.
-The lack of social support, the communications, the lack of occupant -- like, to get jobs, 5 6 keep a job, keep going to school, to live the straight and narrow road.
-We had all fallen off of that path one time 7 or another.
-And, still today, we still are here today, and 8 9 we are trying to stay on the path of the straight and narrow.
-It's hard for some of the family, because they are 10 lost in that system already.
-11 12 So, have I. I have been lost in the system, too, as well.
+There is so much mixed feelings in our family today.
+The lack of social support, the 4 communications, the lack of occupant -- like, to get jobs, 5 keep a job, keep going to school, to live the straight and 6 7 narrow road.
+We had all fallen off of that path one time or another.
+And, still today, we still are here today, and 8 9 we are trying to stay on the path of the straight and 10 narrow.
+It's hard for some of the family, because they are lost in that system already.
+11 So, have I. I have been lost in the system, 12 too, as well.
 I'm not proud of it.
 But, it happened.
 13 Ιt happened while I was growing up, while I was mourning, 14 15 while I was in trauma.
-It was -- it's all there, and we live it today.
+It was -- it's all there, and we 16 live it today.
 We are the ones that are still hurting.
-16 We 17 are the ones that are here today to let the people know that she is not another forgotten person.
+We are the ones that are here today to let the people know 17 that she is not another forgotten person.
 What about 18 Sylvia Stone?
 Where was the help for her back in 1981?
+19 20 And, we find out that she was a Jane Doe, No. 5, in 1981.
+What about the other four before her?
+21 Jane Doe No. 1, 2, 3 and 4?
+That doesn't make any sense to 22 It doesn't make any sense to me that she was treated 23 us.
+24 like that.
+And, we just want to have that known, that we 25 are here.
+We are here for the people, and the families

-19 that are in need of help.
+1 that are in need of help.
 We are going through the same things as you all are as well.
-And, I'm more than happy to speak with you people.
+And, I'm more than happy to 2 3 speak with you people.
 If you guys need to let us know about your story.
 Tell us your story, we'll tell you ours.

-And, we find out that she was a Jane Doe, No. 5, in 1981.
-What about the other four before her?
-Jane Doe No. 1, 2, 3 and 4?
-That doesn't make any sense to us.
-It doesn't make any sense to me that she was treated like that.
-And, we just want to have that known, that we are here.
-We are here for the people, and the families

-My other siblings here know more about my 5 6 mother than I would, but I just wanted to let the people 7 know that this is real.
+4 My other siblings here know more about my 5 6 mother than I would, but I just wanted to let the people 7 know that this is real.
 This is reality that we are living.
 We lived this for a long time, and we have not 8 9 told anybody our story.
 My other siblings here have other stories and memories that they have of her.
 I'd like them 10 to share with you guys as well.
-So, I'll just turn it over 11 12 to my brother here.
+So, I'll just turn it over 11 to my brother here.
+12